Luskintyre Airfield

-Luskintyre Airfield is a private aerodrome in the Hunter Region of New South Wales, Australia.
+Luskintyre Airfield is a private aerodrome in the Hunter Valley of New South Wales, Australia.
 The airfield is located in Luskintyre, approximately 19 km north west of Maitland.
 The airfield site has an area of 92.2 ha and is home to the Luskintyre Aviation Flying Museum; and is primarily used for the restoration of vintage aircraft, particularly de Havilland Tiger Moths.
 The museum has the largest fleet of operational Tiger Moths in Australia.
 There are five hangars on the property used for storage and restoration.